 Preimplantation Genetic Testing are state-of-the-art procedures used in combination with in vitro fertilization to help select embryos that are free of chromosomal abnormalities and specific genetic disorders for transfer into the uterus.
 Indications include advanced maternal age, recurrent miscarriage, and inherited genetic disorders.

 In a normal embryo, there are 23 pairs of chromosomes, either 46XX or 46XY.
 As women age, there is an increased risk of having chromosomal abnormalities in the embryo.
 One of the most common abnormalities is Down’s syndrome, a condition in which there are 47 chromosomes, which is caused by an extra chromosome 21.
 Today’s technology allows us to evaluate an embryo and confirm that there is a normal number of chromosomes before placing it back into the uterus.
-This is called Preimplantation Genetic Screening (PGS).
-With PGS, IVF success rates increase, and miscarriage rates significantly decrease because of the transferring of genetically normal embryos.
+This is called Preimplantation Genetic Testing for Aneuploidy (PGT-A).
+With PGT-A, IVF success rates increase, and miscarriage rates significantly decrease because of the transferring of genetically normal embryos.

-Is there an additional charge for PGD or PGS?
+Is there an additional charge for Genetic Testing?

 Although the biopsy is performed at Idaho Fertility Center, the actual testing is performed at a special laboratory off site.
 The outside laboratory does charge an additional fee for their services, which will vary depending on the type of testing being performed.